October is Cyber Security Awareness Month

 - Subscribe to the Information Security Branch Security News Digest to learn about security threats, privacy issues and related topics.

-Save the date for our next Security Day on November 9th with the theme of "Risk-e-Business".
+Save the date for our next Security Day on November 8th with the theme of "Demistyfing Defensible Security".

-Presentations by Check Point, Carbon Black, Intel, IBM, and many of our own Risk Management experts.
+Presentations by Microsoft, IBM, TELUS, KPMG and many of our own Defensible Security experts.

 Visit the Security Day web page for more information.